GUIDE

 Youtube video

-L&D nurses work with just a few patients per day, monitoring their progress, and handling whatever new development comes their way.
+L&D nurses work with just a few expectant mothers per day, monitoring their progress and handling whatever new development comes their way.

 After birth, they continue to care for the mothers until they are released from the hospital.
-This care is more complex for mothers who give birth via C-section, or who have some other medical complication.
+This care is more complex for mothers who give birth via C-section or have other medical complications.

 Some of the primary responsibilities of an L&D nurse include: